rtuhpc/hpc-platform/doc/hpc.md

 # HPC cluster (supercomputer)

 A High-Performance Computing (HPC) cluster consists of several compute nodes interconnected by a fast computer network (e.g., InfiniBand).
 Compute nodes are individual servers within the cluster that perform computational tasks.
 HPC clusters can be used for parallel computing, executing a complicated task simultaneously on several compute nodes, and distributed computing, performing smaller independent tasks on separate nodes or processor cores.
 HPC cluster allows solving complex problems faster and has the ability to tackle larger datasets.

-Users access the HPC cluster remotely via the Linux command-line interface using secure shell (SSH) protocol.
 Multiple users can work concurrently, each with their own computing tasks and workflows, and within their working directory to store data.

 ## Apply for HPC
 To receive access to the HPC cluster RUDENS